Cuba is an amazing country to visit, but here are some things you need to know before you go.

-With the US embargo being slowly lifted against Cuba, flights and cruises just got a whole lot easier to get to this little island 30 minutes from Miami.
+With the US embargo being slowly lifted against Cuba and Fidel Castro’s death, this fascinating Caribbean nation is on the top of bucket lists everywhere as flights and cruises become easier to get to this little island 30 minutes from Miami.

 So here we go with all your questions about travelling in Cuba!